Pharmgroup:

 Composition

-1 tablet contains entecavir 1 mg.
+1 tab. contains entecavir 1 mg.

 Contraindications

-– age under 18 years;
+– age up to 18 years;

-Side effects
+Side Effects

-Gastrointestinal system disorders: rare (⥠1/1000, < 1/100) – diarrhea, dyspepsia, nausea, vomiting.
+From the digestive system: rarely (≥ 1/1000, < 1/100) - diarrhea, dyspepsia, nausea, vomiting.

-Postmarketing data (frequency cannot be determined)
+Post-marketing data (frequency cannot be determined)

 Allergic reactions: anaphylactoid reaction.